ericlee49/biostock/README.md

 ```

 ### React.useEffect : used to make side effects: invoked on the initial render & all subsequent re-renders.
+React.useEffect is implemented in our App menu bar.
+It takes place in the search field, ensuring that the search bar is emptied via the state as an effect everytime the component is loaded.

-We use useEffect for our Search feature, after setting the state for our search feature, the state needs to be reset, but we already are redirected to a new page.
-We use useState to set the state initially once the menu bar is rendered
+After setting the state for our search feature, the state needs to be reset, but we already are redirected to a new page.
+We use the function provided by useState hook to set the state initially once the menu bar is rendered

 ## Axios:
 Axios is a promise based HTTP client for the browser and node.js